Thompson Road open house summary May 2020

 Concerns about bike lanes.

-RESPONSE: The design includes blocking access of Tustin Ranch Drive to existing Thompson Road with a barricade.
+Our design includes blocking access of Tustin Ranch Drive to existing Thompson Road with a barricade.
 There will be a space for pedestrians and bicyclists to access the existing Thompson Road pedestrian paths.
 Speed cushions are being considered for the neighborhood.
-The County is analyzing the possible removal of the no-left-turn access at 135th Terrace.
+We are also analyzing the possible removal of the no-left-turn access at 135th Terrace.

 Please consider installing a crosswalk at Dalton Ranch and Kenny Terrace.
 The type of crosswalk that allows pedestrians to push a button and causes lights to flash so that we may cross safely.